Skip to content

 • When is the first injection, its going to create, store and return a new instance of the given implementation.

-regular and lazy are the default injection and instantiation types, which means that it's not necessary to specified them when we use the wrapper.
+regular is the default instantiation type, which means that it's not necessary to specified it when we use the wrapper.

-For example, to use regular injection type and lazy instantiation type we can do this:
+For example, to use regular injection type we can do this:

 or

-And to use singleton injection type and regular instantiation type we can do something like this:
+And to use singleton injection type we can do something like this:

 Finally, we have a third argument to build an injectable property.
 The 'constrainedTo:' property allow us to constraint the injection to a specific key.
 This means the injector will search into the container with the given key ignoring the key settled globally in the current context.